These are all the watches being updated to Wear OS 3

 Of course, you always have the option to make certain customizations so that your watch looks and acts like a Wear OS watch if that's what you prefer.
 With that said, Samsung is still at the heart of these wearables.
 As you might've guessed, the main difference that Tizen users will notice is the presence of preloaded Google apps.

 Additionally, while previous Galaxy Watch models were compatible with iOS, that's not the case for the new models.
-Currently, the Galaxy Watch 4 models do not offer iOS compatibility, so iPhone users are out of luck.
+Currently, the Galaxy Watch 4 and Galaxy Watch 5 do not offer iOS compatibility, so iPhone users are out of luck.
 Samsung hasn't indicated whether or not that will change in the future.

 Select Mobvoi TicWatch smartwatches